roku674/landbruget.dk/backend/README.md

 ## Bronze layer
 - The Bronze layer's purpose is to fetch and store the raw data.
-- Data should be captured raw and stored immediately - no transformation or cleaning.
+- Data should be captured raw and stored immediately - **crucially, NO transformation or cleaning should occur at this stage**.
+The goal is to preserve the data exactly as it arrived from the source.
 - If source allows different output formats, Parquet/GeoParquet should be preferred, followed by JSON/GeoJSON.
 If the data is geospatial, the preferred CRS should be EPSG:4326 and then EPSG:25832.
 - Each Bronze layer dataset should be stored under its own folder in the Raw folder with a folder name in English that clearly reflects the data content, and a date for the data fetch.
 - Each Bronze layer dataset should be stored in GCS in prod, include some metadata about the data source, incl. provenance, whether it requires a recurrent request for access, etc.